Pesopes/romanetool/CUSTOM_SCENARIOS_GUIDE.md

 - "year" –  Visible only in the scenario picker.
 - "hidden" – if true it will not be visible in the scneario picker.
 Useful if it is under development and not ready for others to view but it is still accessible by using a direct link.

-  > The "icon" and "entrypoint" options both pick from the root of the your scenario folder
+  > The "icon" and "entrypoint" options both pick from the root of your scenario folder

-This is how a _metadata.json_ should look
+This is how a _metadata.json_ file should look:

 ```JSON
 {